GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 We wrote these GDScript programming guidelines with a few goals in mind:

-- Avoid coupling and having systems depend on (or break!) one another.
+- To avoid coupling and having systems depend on (or break!) one another.
-- Manage boundaries, that is to say, the places where different systems interact with one another.
+- To manage boundaries, that is to say, the places where different systems interact with one another.
-- Keep the code readable while working as a team.
+- To keep the code readable while working as a team.
 As developers, we spend more time reading code than writing it.

 ## Complete example